JoeVirtual/KonFoo/docs/concept.rst

     from binascii import hexlify, unhexlify
     from konfoo import *

-KonFoo is based on declaring *byte stream mapper* through classes.
+KonFoo is based on defining or declaring *byte stream mapper* through classes.
 KonFoo has two abstract classes the `Field` class and the `Container` class.

 A `Field` holds the value of a area in a byte stream which the `Field` maps and knows how to unpack and pack its value from and to a byte stream.